-How to Save a Dying Plant: 6 Steps That Actually Work | gardeningtoolsgarden
+How to Save a Dying Plant: 6 Proven Steps to Revive It

-A dying houseplant with yellow leaves next to the same plant after recovery - how to save a dying plant
+A dying houseplant with yellow leaves next to the same plant after recovery

 I’ve killed more plants than I’d like to admit.

-Three years ago, I brought home my first Prayer Plant.
-It was gorgeous—deep green leaves with those stunning red veins.
+Three years ago, I brought home my first prayer plant.
+It was gorgeous — deep green leaves with those stunning red veins.
 Six months later, it looked like a sad, yellow mess.
 I was convinced it was a goner.

 Spoiler alert: it wasn’t.
 That plant is now thriving on my windowsill, bushier than ever.

-If you’re staring at a plant that looks like it’s given up on life—drooping leaves, yellow patches, maybe even some crispy bits—don’t panic.
+If you’re staring at a plant that looks like it’s given up on life — drooping leaves, yellow patches, maybe even some crispy bits — don’t panic.
 And definitely don’t throw it away yet.

 Most “dying” plants aren’t actually dead.
 They’re just stressed.
 And with the right diagnosis and a few simple fixes, you can bring them back.

 In this guide, I’ll walk you through the exact 6-step process I use to save struggling plants.
 You’ll learn how to figure out what’s actually wrong, what to do about it, and how to avoid making the same mistakes again.
+Let’s save your plant.

-For overwatered plants: Stop watering immediately and let the soil dry out completely.
-For severely underwatered plants: soak the entire pot in water for 15-30 minutes.
+For overwatered plants: stop watering immediately and let the soil dry out completely.
+For severely underwatered plants: soak the entire pot in water for 15–30 minutes.
+Next steps: trim dead leaves, adjust lighting, and wait 2–4 weeks for recovery.
+Most plants are more resilient than you think.

 Step 1: Check If Your Plant Can Still Be Saved

+Before you do anything else, let’s find out if there’s still hope.
 Here’s the truth: a plant can look completely dead and still bounce back.
 I’ve seen it happen dozens of times.
 The key is checking the right places.

 The Stem Test